1. He was a wise man who invented beer. Plato

 Each year between 1,000 - 1,500 new pubs gain the Cask Marque Award, so why not go somewhere you haven't been before and pop in for a great pint while you are there.
 Oh, and be sure to tell the pub where you found them!

-Below are those new pubs from January and February 2014.
+Below are those new pubs from May, June & July 2014.
 They are sorted in postcode order.

 In an evening designed to span political divisions, Dea Latis, the industry’s beer and women forum, this week hosted the first-ever beer tasting designed for women MPs at the House of Commons.